grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 The _Prospect_ floated into the main channel that led into the city.
 It was nearly a mile wide for much of its passage, forming an artificial equivalent to the large river that bisects so many coastal cities.

 The rapid growth of Stilt City had brought wealth in, but the wealth did not flow down to all residents.
-The channel was thus filled with all manner of sea craft, from enormous steel cargo ships under the flags of various Authorities to tiny canoes from which the marrow of the boat had been scraped by the application of fire and axe blade.
-The most common craft, of which there must have been thousands, was an angular homebuilt wooden boat, driven either by singular canvas sails taught on rough wood masts and booms, or by long thin oars that were used to row the boats in deep waters and pole the boats through shallower waters.
+The channel was thus filled with all manner of sea craft, from enormous steel cargo ships under the flags of various Authorities to tiny canoes from which the marrow of the boat had been scraped by the application of fire and ax blade.
+The most common craft, of which there must have been thousands, was an angular home-built wooden boat, driven either by singular canvas sails taught on rough wood masts and booms, or by long thin oars that were used to row the boats in deep waters and pole the boats through shallower waters.

 Virtually all the trade of Stilt City was done on the open water or on the docks.
 In many places boats of all sizes were rafted up and people were trading goods across the networks of hulls.